corda/corda-docs-portal/content/en/tools/digital-currencies/digital-currencies-glossary.md

 **Stablecoins** A digital money, issued by an officially chartered organization, such as a bank, that can be backed by fiat, a basket of assets, or faith in the issuer's balance sheet.

-**Token Owner** Also Token Issuing Entity
+**Token Owner** Also Token Issuing Entity.

 **Token Definition Authority** The role which must approve any token definitions.
-There can be multiple users across the entity which reside in different dept. Their function is to review the token definition presented and approve or reject.
+There can be multiple users across the entity which reside in different departments.
+Their function is to review the token definition presented and approve or reject.
 Central Bank: Board of Governors.
 Commercial Bank: Head of Legal Services or Head of Regulation/Compliance.

-**Token Defining Entity** Token Defining Entity (TDE) – will author and initiate the token definition.
-TDE can define multiple token definitions.
-Central Bank: Currency vault management, Commercial bank : Head of Treasury
+**Token Defining Entity (TDE)** The entity that authors and initiates token definitions.
+TDEs can define multiple token definitions.
+In a central bank, this may be Currency Vault Management, while in a commercial bank, it may be Head of Treasury.

 **Token Definition Owner** Also Token Definition Authority.

-**Transacting Entity** All transacting entities on the network that have tokens issued them can actively settle assets on the network in real time between each other.
+**Transacting Entity** All transacting entities on the network that have tokens issued can actively settle assets on the network in real time between each other.